michaloblastni/targeted-individual-simulator/README.md

 In a Bi-Directional BCI (for neural monitoring and modulation), a computer analyzes data collected from your mind, automatically decides, and executes responses.

-One US black project is called Sentient.
+One US https://en.wikipedia.org/wiki/Black_project is called Sentient.
 It is an artificial brain:
 🔗 https://en.wikipedia.org/wiki/Sentient_(intelligence_analysis_system)
 It can process data from sensors and respond with actions via actuators.